msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 * Upon suggestion from [Kai Tave](https://kaitave.itch.io/): In Rank 3, "Torrent", add the following sentence to the end of the first paragraph: "If you consumed Lock On as part of using Stormbending, lower the value by 2 instead."
   * This synergizes with Rank 1's Lock On benefits and makes the Massive Attack more accessible in an average fight.

+### Orator

+* Change the duration of the Convincing Rhetoric to end early if hostile action is taken against them.
+  * Convincing Rhetoric is immensely sticky for its action cost, and the Impaired it inflicts contributes to its own duration.
+If hostile action is performed against the target, then they likely won't listen to your rhetoric any more!
+* Remove the extra Orator die from The March of the Ten Thousand.
+  * This will slow the Orator die gain to encourage using other options instead of saving up for Demoralize.
+* Change the second sentence of Demoralize to:
+  > "Until the end of their next turn, they cannot take hostile actions against you or your allies and cannot make any voluntary movements that bring them closer to you."
+  * Demoralize is a powerful control tool for practically no action cost.
+This reins in the ability to incentivize using the other Orator Dice options instead.

 # Mech Equipment

 ## GMS